jabrison1989/fastapi-jwt-auth-starter-kit/README.md

-# 🔐 FastAPI AuthService
+# FastAPI Auth Service

-A lightweight, plug-and-play authentication microservice built with FastAPI and JWT.
+A modular authentication microservice built with FastAPI and JWT, designed to demonstrate secure authentication patterns, service decomposition, and reusable system design.
-Perfect for indie developers, SaaS prototypes, and internal tools that need secure user management — fast.

----
+## Problem
+Applications frequently need authentication, but building it repeatedly leads to inconsistent security practices and duplicated effort.

+## Solution
+This project provides a reusable authentication service with JWT-based access control, clean separation of concerns, and extensible architecture for integration into larger systems.

+## Key Design Decisions
+- Stateless JWT authentication for scalability
+- Modular service structure for maintainability
+- Environment-driven configuration for deployment flexibility
+- Default SQLite with support for scaling to MySQL/Postgres

+## Why It Matters

+This project demonstrates how to:
+- Design a reusable service instead of one-off logic
+- Separate concerns between routing, services, and data models
+- Implement secure authentication workflows
+- Build systems that can evolve from prototype to production

+These patterns are directly applicable to larger distributed systems and platform engineering work.

-## ✅ Features
+## Features

-- 🔒 Secure user registration & login
+- Secure user registration & login
-- 🔐 JWT-based authentication
+- JWT-based authentication
-- 🧂 Bcrypt password hashing
+- Bcrypt password hashing
-- 📦 SQLite by default (MySQL/Postgres-ready)
+- SQLite by default (MySQL/Postgres-ready)
-- 🧱 Modular architecture (easy to extend)
+- Modular architecture (easy to extend)
-- 🔌 Simple route prefixing (`/auth/*`)
+- Simple route prefixing (`/auth/*`)
-- ⚙️ Environment-based configuration
+- Environment-based configuration
-- 📄 Pydantic schemas + SQLAlchemy models
+- Pydantic schemas + SQLAlchemy models
-- 🧪 Swagger API docs out-of-the-box
+- Swagger API docs out-of-the-box

 ---